001Mayur/AI_voice_Assistance/README.md

 Run the main script
     python main.py

-### Usage
-Explain how users can interact with your voice assistant, including sample commands and expected responses.

 ### Examples
 Provide some example interactions to demonstrate the capabilities of your voice assistant.